michaelroland/wdnas-dl2100-kernel/README.md

 # Linux Kernel for Debian on Western Digital My Cloud DL2100 NAS Systems

-This repository contains sources for the kernel and additional modules, and a number of tools for building and installing the kernel on Debian (tested on jessie) targeting Western Digital My Cloud DL2100 NAS Systems.
+This repository contains sources for the kernel and additional modules, and a number of tools for building and installing the kernel on Debian 9 (stretch) targeting Western Digital My Cloud DL2100 NAS Systems.
 The tools allow you to

 - unpack kernel source tree tar archives,